The Biggest Denim Trend Of The Year Is A Total Throwback

-Just like your must-have Starbucks drink or go-to Sweetgreen order, once you’ve found your favorite denim silhouette, it can be hard to stray from it.
-But whether your trusty jean selection is a slouchy high-rise or skinny dark wash, there is a slew of denim trends for 2022 that might convince you to experiment outside your comfort zone.
-Spoiler: The new year’s buzziest styles are all about nostalgia.
+Just like you have your must-have Starbucks drink or go-to Sweetgreen order, once you’ve found your favorite denim silhouette, it can be hard to stray from it.
+But whether your trusty jean selection is a slouchy high-rise or a dark wash skinny pair, there’s a slew of denim trends for 2022 that might convince you to experiment outside your comfort zone.
+Spoiler: This year’s buzziest styles are all about nostalgia.

 Additionally, Sonia Mosseri, founder of Still Here New York, anticipates a rise in more denim on denim outfits as well as everyday, wearable jean essentials like jackets and skirts.
 “I think this past year we all got comfortable with the idea that the Canadian tux look has evolved from Britney and Justin to a more accessible yet editorial look,” she tells TZR.
 Therefore, when in doubt, you can always turn to a full denim ensemble next year.

-Below, experts reveal what denim trends they think will take over in 2022.
+Below, experts reveal what denim trends they think will take over this year.
 (Don’t worry, there are more options beyond low-rise.)

-Mosseri is in agreement with the colorful comeback, adding, “but when I say colored denim, I mean extremely specific colors, not ROYGBIV.”
+Still Here’s Mosseri is in agreement with the colorful comeback, adding, “but when I say colored denim, I mean extremely specific colors, not ROYGBIV.”
 For example, she says a chocolate brown or a very delicate and subdued pink pair of jeans like Missoni’s slim-fit pair.

-Mosseri is yet another designer to confirm that next year will be filled with conversations around low-rise jeans.
-“I don’t think the world is 100 percent ready to pull the trigger and buy a low rise, but we may see some styles that can help us transition — especially since high rise has had a really really long moment these past few years!”
+Mosseri is yet another designer to confirm that this year will be filled with conversations around low-rise jeans.
+“I don’t think the world is 100% ready to pull the trigger and buy a low rise pair, but we may see some styles that can help us transition — especially since high rise has had a really really long moment these past few years!”

 ’80s & ’90s Styles

-“For spring 2022, we have throwback styles of the ‘80s and ‘90s but reimagined with exaggerated shapes, slouchy fits as well as super high rises and inseams that puddle at the hem,” Tim Kaeding, creative director and co-founder of MOTHER, tells TZR.
+“For spring 2022, we have the throwback styles of the ‘80s and ‘90s but reimagined with exaggerated shapes, slouchy fits, super high-rises, and inseams that puddle at the hem,” Tim Kaeding, creative director and co-founder of MOTHER, tells TZR.
 “We’re making denim more personal based on how you wear [it].”

-And on top of silhouettes, Maggie Winter, CEO and co-founder of AYR, says “We’re gravitating towards bright, happy, early ‘80s-inspired true blues and still love a powdery soft shade that looks like you’ve owned it for twenty years.”
+And on top of silhouettes, Maggie Winter, CEO and co-founder of AYR, says, “We’re gravitating towards bright, happy, early ‘80s-inspired true blues and powdery soft shades that looks like you’ve owned it for 20 years.”
 Pro tip: Scroll through a vintage shop and you’ll find lots of these throwback denim styles.

 Abrasions, patchwork, and mending are starting to catch Mosseri’s eye.
 “There is so much hand-work and detail that goes into properly mending jeans in terms of both function and aesthetic,” the founder explains.
 “It’s a skill that is at the core of sustainability in denim and I think (and hope) we see more of this in denim trends in the new year.”
 Plus, she believes a well-mended pair of jeans is without question the coolest jean in the room.

 “I’m anticipating long denim maxi skirts having a moment this year,” Mosseri says.
 “That look of a well-fitted denim maxi skirt, a white crisp baby tee, some midriff showing, some Birkenstocks ...
-Jennifer Aniston in the early 2000s vibe.”
+Jennifer Aniston in the early-2000s vibe.”
 If a maxi skirt isn’t for you, shorter, mini hemlines or a midi design are also worth trying as a playful alternative.

 If there’s one denim style that’s taken off over the past few years, it’s a loose, slouchy fit.
-According to Nodarse, this on-trend silhouette will transition into the upcoming year.
-In particular, the brand’s Ziggy, Ricky, and Charley styles have been gaining lots of buzz.
-“They are styles with a wider leg [that are] baggy but cool, [and also] relaxed yet elevated,” he tells TZR.
+According to Nodarse, this on-trend silhouette will continue throughout 2022.
+In particular, Boyish’s Ziggy and Charley styles have been gaining lots of buzz.
+“They are styles with a wider leg [that are] baggy but cool, [and also] relaxed yet elevated,” he describes to TZR.